 In August 2014, the Company granted 10,000 shares of restricted stock to one of its consultants in consideration of services to be rendered.
 This restricted stock grant vested monthly over a period of one year.
 In February 2015, the Company terminated the agreement with the consultant effective March 2015, therefore, no additional shares will be issued pursuant to the restricted stock grant.
-For the three months ended March 31, 2015, the Company issued 1,666 shares of that restricted common stock grant, which were valued at approximately \$8,588.
+For the six months ended June 30, 2015, the Company issued 1,666 shares of that restricted common stock grant, which were valued at approximately \$8,588 in the aggregate.
 The fair value of the restricted stock was determined using the Company's closing stock price on the vesting date.